IbrahimDayax/simulated-autonomous-drone/README.md

 All these files work together to define the environment, train the Q-learning agent, and store performance data that can be used to improve or test the system.

-## Detailed Overview of the Different Methods Used to Achieve Autonomus Drone Navigation with Obstacle Detection & Avoidance
+## Detailed Overview of the Different Methods Used

 ### Using Only Computer Vision & Image Processing